hellojinwoo/hellojinwoo/README.md

 Here are some ideas to get you started:
 -->

-- I’m currently working on Sandbank, a Korean company providing banking services on digital assets (cryptocurrencies).
+- I’m currently working for Sandbank, a Korean company providing banking services on digital assets (crypto currencies).